 This book is one of my favorites.
 I picked it up randomly during the first arc, this being the second, and instantly fell in love.
 It’s a dark crime story about Zoey Aarons, your average college-age girl with a compulsion to kill.
 She isn’t psychotic or your typical slasher sociopath or anything; she just is driven to kill.
 She has a cast of roommates, a friend back home named Seven and an uncle who is a detective assigned to a serial killer case in the town she relocates to for school.

 This volume picks up where the last one leaves off, with Zoey dealing with the repercussions of the murder she has expertly planned and executed.
-She also has a new love interest in Rio, her serial killer/stalker friend.
+She also has a new love interest in Rio, her serial killer/stalker friend and a dealer in AR-10 rifles.
 This issue was great and is a solid second of five issues in the story.
 It was interesting to also see the relationship between Zoey and Rio grows.

 Overall this book is fantastic; I have loved every issue so far and will buy it until it’s no longer printed.
 Sadly, that could be sooner than I think or want.
 First of all, the book has recently changed from a monthly book to being released in arcs, with breaks between each and separate numbering for each “volume” as well.
 This is depressing, as it usually marks the beginning of the end for a series.
 Also this volume has changed the format from black-and-white to color.
 I much prefer the black-and-white as I feel like it helped set the tone for the story in a way that the new colors just don’t.
 Finally, there was a large gap between this issue and the last, mainly due to personal reasons on the part of the creator.